 Prevent Drowsy Driving Accidents

 According to the National Sleep Foundation (NSF), one out of every 10 drivers has fallen asleep behind the wheel; one out of every eight car accidents that lead to hospitalization is because of drowsy driving and drowsy driving car accidents are responsible for 6,400 deaths each year.
+There are many driving drowsy dangers.
 These alarming statistics mean that drowsy driving prevention is an important way to reduce car accidents in the United States.

 The National Sleep Foundation has designated November 5-12, 2017 as Drowsy Driving Prevention Week.
 The goal of the campaign is to reduce the number of drivers who get behind the wheel while sleep deprived.